Are you a murderino? Love watching true crime documentaries and tv shows? Can't get enough of true crime podcasts?

 This is a monthly book group focused on reading and discussing True Crime.

 This title is available electronically from Libby/Overdrive for free with your library card.
+Libby copies will be available 4 weeks before the group's meeting date.

 catalog record for physical book